Loading

 2. Can I make these cakes at private easily?

 Yes!
-All the conditions are fundamental, utilize common fixings, and are clear for beginners.
+All the conditions are principal, utilize common fixings, and are clear for beginners.

 3. How can I store celebration sweets?

-Store in dialog around confirmation holders at room temperature or in the cooler for longer freshness.
+Store in conversation around certification holders at room temperature or in the cooler for longer freshness.

-Homemade warmed things are more productive than store-bought.
+Homemade warmed things are more beneficial than store-bought.
 You can control the sugar, ghee, and fixings.